themeetingpoint/themeetingpoint.github.io/_psychotherapy/karen-gore.md

 email: kgorelicsw@gmail.com
 image:
 teaser: Wren believes in the empowerment of therapy to help you thrive.
 She is engaged in and supportive of the LGBTQ community.
-insurance: Blue Cross Blue Shield, self-pay
+insurance: Blue Cross Blue Shield, Harvard Pilgrim Healthcare, United Healthcare, self-pay, sliding scale, out-of-network
-availability: I offer appointments on Fridays from 4pm - 8pm.
-Please contact me directly for current openings.
+availability: At this time, my practice is unfortunately full.
 return: /psychotherapy/
 ---